vanderstack/Alpine-Docker-ISO/README.md

 ### Networking
 DHCP is enabled on eth0.
 To configure other interfaces run `setup-interfaces` and then `service networking restart` to apply settings.
+The HOSTNAME `vanderstack-docker` is automatically mapped to the IP Address of eth0

 ### SSH
 SSH is disabled for the root account.
 SSH is enabled for the account `vanderstack`.

-The SSH password must be configured as a repository secret named `SSH_PASSWORD` prior to building the ISO.
+### Network Storage
+The network share `//Z-GAMING/vanderstack-share$` is mounted to `/mnt/vandertack-share`

 ### Docker-Compose
 Docker automatically runs on startup.